Or call: 800.427.4124

 Immediately, the Napa Valley Wine Train Inc. went on a hunt to find investors.
 Their search led them to San Francisco resident, Vincent DeDomenico, inventor of Rice-A-Roni and former owner of Ghirardelli Chocolate and Golden Grain Pasta.
 DeDomenico loved the concept of the Wine Train and offered to buy the whole operation.
 The Napa Valley Wine Train Inc. sold him most of the shares in the company and appointed him as the Wine Train’s President and CEO.

 With DeDomenico involved, the Napa Valley Wine Train was finally able to buy the line from Southern Pacific and begin the transformation into the company that it is today.
 The company began to acquire antique rail stock and renovate them into beautiful, elegant cars.
 The Wine Train also began to hire their team.
-There were food and service experts, to provide visitors with an unmatched luxury rail experience, engineers, conductors, mechanics, reservation agents, managers and many more employees.
+There were food and service experts to provide visitors with an unmatched luxury rail experience; engineers, conductors, and mechanics to operate the antique railcars; and reservation agents, managers and many more employees to make the company function.

 On September 16, 1989, the Napa Valley Wine Train took its inaugural passenger trip and has been steadily running through the Valley ever since.